radix/sor/design.md

 Long, pause-the-game mechanics should be kept to a minimum, but are acceptable for rare occasions, like a very long charge-up or high-value combo finisher.

+### Elements
+Each spell will belong to a school of magic.
+A character's skill with a particular element can be improved by casting spells from that element.

+TBD: will spell availability be determined by player class?

+### Casting
+Each character can have up to five spells castable in combat.
+Changing which spells are cartable will require leaving combat (by losing the attention of all enemies).

 ## Damage Mitigation
 ### Guard Impact
-There will not be a general blocking mechanic, but I am considering adding a Soul Calibur-style "guard impact" mechanic, where certain enemy attacks may be accompanied by an audiovisual "tell" that the player has an opportunity to quickly react to, thus mitigating the damage from the attack.
+Consider a Soul Calibur-style "guard impact" mechanic, where certain enemy attacks may be accompanied by an audiovisual "tell" that the player has an opportunity to quickly react to, thus mitigating the damage from the attack.

 ### Dodging
 It should be possible to dash in any direction.
 I doubt that dashing should be a pure immunity.

 ### Attributes
-Other than the previously mentioned things, damage mitigation will be based on numbers such as armor value.
+Other than the previously mentioned things, damage mitigation will be based on numbers such as armor value, agility, or "dodge".

 # World

-auto-generated, with "terrain types" and "location types".
+Auto-generated.

 ## Terrain types
+Terrain types are made up of a graphical tileset and a terrain generation algorithm.
+For example,

-forest: lots of pathways
+- **forests** will have lots of trees with pathways through them
-desert: wide open
+- **deserts** will be wide open

-rivers: with bridges
+In addition, there will be terrain "features" which may cross boundaries between different terrain types, such as:

+- **rivers**

-## Location types
+## Special Locations
 There will be certain kinds of locations that are stamped out in random places.
-Some of them will be unique, with only one showing up in any particular instance of the game.
+They may contain random elements, but still have a distinct style or geographical set, or they may be completely standardized with no random elements.

 ### General location types

-Cannon Travel Centers: These need to be sprinkled throughout the world.
-When you decide to travel, the camera zooms out to a map level, and you can click anywhere within a certain radius.
+**Cannon Travel Centers** will be sprinkled throughout the world.
+When you find one and decide to travel, the camera zooms out to a map level, and you can click anywhere within a certain radius.
 You have a N% chance of landing where you clicked, and a Y% chance of landing within M meters.
 If you click on the location of another cannon travel center, you have a >N% chance of landing there.
 Next to every cannon is a trampoline, and if you click the trampoline icon when you're targeting your travel you will be able to select a successive travel destination which you will reach by bouncing off of the trampoline.

+**Inns** will likewise be sprinkled throughout the world, but less common.
+You will be able to sleep here to restore your party.

 ### Unique Locations

-Gaia's Navel
+**Gaia's Navel**: A huge circular valley in the middle of a forested flatland, with a river running down to a lake at the base.
+At the lowest point of the valley you will be able to enter a cave system and eventually find Watts, the blacksmith, who can upgrade your equipment for you if you bring him certain rare artifacts.

+##Map
+The player will be able to call up a map of everything on the surface that has been explored at will.